ryanhalliday/twig-gravatar/README.md

         tags:
             - { name: twig.extension }
 ```
-You can also remove arguments section and the default values shown will be used.
+You can also remove the arguments section and the default values will be used.

 ## Filters
-This is Extension is designed so that you chain together the filters that you need on top of each other.
+This Extension is designed so that you chain together the filters that you need on top of each other.
 You must however always start with the grAvatar filter.

 ### grAvatar
 Create a Gravatar URL, This returns just the URL for the persons avatar image without the `<img>` tag